sashamensk/working-with-streams/README.md

 ### 3. Writing to String

-Read the documentation pages for _StringWriter.Write_ and _StringWriter.WriteLine_ methods, and implement the methods in [WritingToString](WorkingWithStreams/WritingToString.cs) class.
+Read the documentation pages about the _StringWriter.Write_ and _StringWriter.WriteLine_ methods and implement the methods in [WritingToString](WorkingWithStreams/WritingToString.cs) class.

 #### WriteBooleansWithNewLines

-_WriteBooleansWithNewLines_ should write three booleans one by one with two line terminators after first two boolean values:
+_WriteBooleansWithNewLines_ should write three Booleans one by one with two-line terminators after the first two Boolean values:

 "firstBoolean&lt;line terminator&gt;secondBoolean&lt;line terminator&gt;thirdBoolean"

-Use _StringWriter.Write(bool)_ and _StringWriter.WriteLine(bool)_ methods to write booleans to a string.
+Use _StringWriter.Write(bool)_ and _StringWriter.WriteLine(bool)_ methods to write Booleans to a string.

 See examples in unit tests in [WritingToStringTests.cs](WorkingWithStreams.Tests/WritingToStringTests.cs) file.

 #### WriteCharBuffer

-_WriteCharBuffer_ method should write only third, fourth and fifth characters of the _buffer_ array.
+The _WriteCharBuffer_ method should write only the third, the fourth, and the fifth characters of the _buffer_ array.

 Example: